LivestockWaterRecycling/lwr-news-scraper/README.md

 Scrapy applications can be run from the command line, so that's how we will do it:

 1. Open a terminal and navigate to the base directory of this project (i.e .../lwr-news-scraper/)
-2. Type this command into the terminal to run the crawler for news/press:
+2. Type this command into the terminal to run the crawler for featured news:
 ```
-      scrapy crawl lwr_spider_press -o featured.json
+      scrapy crawl lwr_spider_featured -o featured.json

       NOTE: -o filename.json is the command line argument for the output file.
   ```